bioinfo-pf-curie/smartseq3/README.md

 #### Credits

-This pipeline has been written by the single cell & bioinformatics platform of the Institut Curie (Louisa Hadj Abed, Nicolas Servant)
+This pipeline has been written by the single cell & bioinformatics platform of the Institut Curie (Louisa Hadj Abed, Celine Vallot, Nicolas Servant)

 #### Contacts